For more specific questions, please contact our Guest Services at (206) 386-4300 or email@example.com

 - Stay straight to go onto Union St.

 - Turn left onto 5th Ave.

 - 1483 Alaskan Way Pier 59 is on the left.

 Yes.
 A Seattle Aquarium membership is the ultimate discount: it pays for itself in less than two visits, grants you admission to the Aquarium for an entire year, and comes with an array of exclusive perks!

-Discounted admission rates are available via CityPASS as well, and free tickets may be available for eligible recipients via our community ticket program and the Seattle Public Library Museum pass program.
+All tickets are $2 off when purchased online!
+Discounted admission rates are also available via CityPASS, and free tickets may be available for eligible recipients via our community ticket program and the Seattle Public Library Museum pass program.
 More information can be found on the Tickets & Passes page of our website.